Post-cure: Liver health and ongoing monitoring for liver cancer

 Key points

-- People with cirrhosis have an increased risk of liver cancer (hepatocellular carcinoma), even after they are cured.
+- Even after they are cured, people with cirrhosis have an increased risk of liver cancer (hepatocellular carcinoma) and will need ongoing monitoring every six months.

 Ongoing monitoring for liver cancer after cure